seL4/l4v/README.md

 For running the standalone version of the C Parser you will additionally need

  * [MLton][7] ML compiler (package `mlton-compiler` on Ubuntu)

+For building the Haskell kernel model, GHC 7.8.x is currently required.
+Note that this repository does not contain the QEmu interface for actually running the model.

 For running the C proofs, you need a working C preprocessor setup for the seL4 repository.